 You know, Dear Reader, there's an old adage: "USE it or LOSE it."
 How the fluky fortune was I to know this pertains to CAMERAS?!

-I sat and gabbed non-stop with my friend (the female of the party who joined the yard man and me.
-I'm sure the males had a conversation, but I'm doggone sure they didn't "gab"!)
+I sat and gabbed non-stop with my friend (the female of the party who joined The Yard Man and me.
+I'm sure the males had a conversation, but I'm certain they did not gab.)
 I barely bothered to bask in the bluesy sounds of the band, so intense was our babbling.
 And before you know it, folks were applauding the encore.
 Heading home.

 Alas, I knew the very spot I'd left it--right there atop the T.P. dispenser in the ladies' restroom!

 It was nine forty-five.
 I hopped in the car and drove the ten miles back to the park, hoping there'd still be a few people lingering there.
 Hoping the restrooms would still be lit up.
-Hoping against hope my camera'd still be right there, keeping an eye on the T.P. dispenser.
+Hoping against hope my camera'd still be right there, keeping a lens on the T.P. dispenser.

 I drove through the dark park, winding my way to the location of the restrooms.
 A few other vehicles were still roaming the grounds, a very scarce scattering of people.
 The restroom was still lit.
 But......no camera!

 I saw there was still activity at the stage; it was still lit up.
 As fast as I could, I got myself across the dark, grassy expanse of lawn and up to the two men loading a truck.
 "Are you part of the band?"
 I asked.

 "Do you know, is there anyone here from the park?"
 I asked.